Leafless Rock Wattle

-One of the most interesting of all of the native wattles is Acacia aphylla, it has the trademark yellow flowers we find on many wattle trees, however is strikingly different in growth habit.
+One of the most interesting of all of the native wattles is Acacia aphylla.
+It has the trademark yellow flowers we find on many wattle trees; however, it is strikingly different in growth habits.

 Commonly called the ‘Leafless Rock Wattle‘, it is found around Perth.
-This is a spiny, spiky looking plant however it is actually soft to touch.
+This is a spiny, spiky-looking plant; however, it is actually soft to the touch.

-The term ‘aphylla’ actually means with no leaves and it is a beautiful wattle when in flower.
+The term aphylla means ‘with no leaves’ and is a beautiful wattle when in flower.
 Prune hard every 2-3 years or Acacia aphylla will start to look a little leggy.

-Requires excellent drainage, yellow flower like little yellow balls cover this fascinating plant in spring.
+The Leafless Rock Wattle requires excellent drainage.
+It has flower-like little yellow balls that cover this fascinating plant in spring.

-Usually propagated from seed, the seed is scarified by using boiling water and then left to soak.
-Germination rates are good however young plants are subject to ‘damping off’ so a good draining propagation mix is essential.
+Usually propagated from seed, the seed is scarified using boiling water and left to soak.
+Germination rates are good; however, young plants are subject to ‘damping off’, so a good draining propagation mix is essential.

-- Height – Will reach around 3 metres in height.
+- Height – Will reach around 3m in height

 - Flowers – Yellow

 - Flowering period – Spring